Frequently Asked Questions / Pricing

 • Large Knives (e.g., chef knives, up to 12 inches): $10

-• Extra Large Knives & Specialty Blades (e.g., cleavers, serrated knives, >12 inches): Still only $10
+• Extra Large Knives & Specialty Blades (e.g., cleavers, serrated knives, >12 inches): $10-$15

-• Pocket Knives and Fixed blades: $15 (includes cleaning, oiling and tuning aka SPA service)
+• Pocket Knives and Fixed blades $15 (includes cleaning, oiling and tuning aka SPA service)

 Q: How long does the sharpening process take?